 -buttons Reset PC, RA, SP and memory.

-These buttons should reset the corresponding record (or all memory).
+These buttons reset the corresponding record (or all memory).
 The outcome indicators are reset in conjunction with RA or when reset everything.

-Joining -button
+Assembler –button

 Once introduced into an assembly program editor, the simulator must analyze it to translate into machine code.
 If an error is detected, for example, the instruction does not exist or is missing an operand, display an error message and indicate where the error occurred.
 It takes no great sophistication, as the language is simple and regular.